mdn/content/files/en-us/web/api/namednodemap/setnameditemns/index.md

 ### Parameters

 - `attr`
-  - : the attribute to insert in the map.
+  - : The attribute to insert in the map.

 ### Return value